dhellmann/pymotw-3/source/grp/index.rst

    gid

 .. module:: grp
-    :synopsis: Unix Group Database
+    :synopsis: UNIX Group Database

-:Purpose: Read group data from Unix group database.
+:Purpose: Read group data from UNIX group database.

-The :mod:`grp` module can be used to read information about Unix groups from the group database (usually ``/etc/group``).
+The :mod:`grp` module can be used to read information about UNIX groups from the group database (usually ``/etc/group``).
 The read-only interface returns tuple-like objects with named attributes for the standard fields of a group record.